nh2/u51/README.md

 Update static files using:

 ```
-PYTHONPATH=/path/to/django:../ python ./manage.py collectstatic
+PYTHONPATH=/path/to/django/:vendor/django-templatetag-sugar/:../ python ./manage.py collectstatic
 ```

 Then run the webserver with:

 ```
-PYTHONPATH=/path/to/django:../ python manage.py runserver
+PYTHONPATH=/path/to/django/:vendor/django-templatetag-sugar/:../ python manage.py runserver
 ```

-You need to set `DEBUG = True` for `runserver` to work.
+You need to set `DEBUG = True` for `runserver` to serve static files, or use `runserver --insecure`.

-If you like it, deploy it on a real WSGI webserver, e.g. using Gunicorn or Apache with mod-wsgi.
+If you like it, deploy it on a real WSGI webserver, e.g. using Gunicorn, or nginx with uWSGI or Apache with mod-wsgi.

 Do not forget that you have to do that in order to get SSL connections; **if you don't, everyone on the network will be able to read your passwords.** You can also run it locally only and use an SSH port forward, of course.